 In 1982, under the auspices of the Belgian Ministry of Public Health, a culture collection of medically interesting fungal strains was founded within the Mycology Laboratory of the Institute of Hygiene and Epidemiology (IHE), located in Brussels.
 The collection was named IHEM and was in 1983 one of the founding partners of the Belgian Coordinated Collections of Microorganisms (BCCM).
 The first catalogue of IHEM was published in 1985 with 660 strains.
 The collection acquired in 1992 the status of International Depository Authority (IDA) for patent deposits under the Budapest Treaty.
 Though the culture collection kept its acronym BCCM/IHEM, the host institute IHE evolved to become Sciensano.
-The host lab became the Section of Mycology and Aerobiology and consists of four programs:
+The host lab became the Section of Mycology and Aerobiology and consists of three programs:

 - the Medical Mycology unit